apache/geode/Managing-backward-compatibility.md

 #Managing On-wire Backwards Compatibility

-Client/server and peer-to-peer communications in GemFire have backward compatibility requirements.
+Client/server and peer-to-peer communications in Geode have backward compatibility requirements.
 This page describes the infrastructure provided to meet those requirements.
 First we'll look at the Version infrastructure and then discuss client/server, peer-to-peer and persistence requirements.

-##GemFire versions
+##Geode versions

 The class Version lists all versions of the product and is used to implement on-wire backward compatibility between servers/clients and between peers.

-All client/server and server/server (aka peer to peer) communication in GemFire uses Data Serialization, which provides versioned streams (see VersionedDataInputStream and InternalDataSerializer as starting points) that can be queried to see what version the recipient or sender of a message is using.
+All client/server and server/server (aka peer to peer) communication in Geode uses Data Serialization, which provides versioned streams (see VersionedDataInputStream and InternalDataSerializer as starting points) that can be queried to see what version the recipient or sender of a message is using.
 These are used